 - Employment related disputes and grievances

-- Successfully defending claims of disability discrimination and unfair dismissal for a high street retailer
+- Successfully defending claims of disability discrimination and unfair dismissal for a large retailer.

-Sarah trained at Nabarro and qualified in January 2015 into the firm’s Employment team.
-She joined Harbottle & Lewis in October 2016.
+Sarah trained at Nabarro (now CMS Cameron McKenna Nabarro Olswang) and qualified into the firm’s Employment team.
+She joined Harbottle & Lewis in 2016.

-Sarah is a member of the Employment Lawyers’ Association (ELA) and the Immigration Law Practitioners’ Association (ILPA).
+Sarah is a member of the Employment Lawyers’ Association (ELA).

 - Qualification date: January 2015